 Phishing is a way to obtain information from an unknown and unaware victim.
 Even though of its notoriety, it remains successful.
 In phishing, the culprit often sends an email or text to the target to seek information which might help with a more noteworthy crime.

-Let’s suppose an imposter sends emails which appear to come from a source which is trusted by the targeted person.
+Let’s suppose an imposter sends emails which appear to come from a source which is the targeted person trust the most.
 The source can be a bank who is asking for emails receivers to click on a link to log into their accounts.
-People who get fooled easily after clicking to that link enters to a fake website.
+People get fooled easily after clicking to that link enters to a fake website.
 If they log in at the phony site so, very quickly, they are providing all of their login credentials and access to their bank account.